WinVector/wrapr/README.md

 Regularity can be a *big* advantage in teaching and comprehension.
 Please see ["In Praise of Syntactic Sugar"](http://www.win-vector.com/blog/2017/07/in-praise-of-syntactic-sugar/) for more details.
 Some formal documentation can be found [here](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_pipe.pdf).

-There are some checks and accommodations to help make things appear regular, and a few exceptions.

 <ul>
 <li>
 Obvious oblivious right-hand sides are rejected.
 Pipelines are meant to move values through a sequence of transforms, and not just for side-effects.
 Example: `5 %.>% 6` deliberately stops as `6` is a right-hand side that obviously does not use its incoming value.
 This check is only applied to values, not functions on the right-hand side.